^

 A

 Why do we overeat?
-Study explores the impact of distraction on food enjoyment
+Study examines the impact of distraction on the pleasure of eating

 , medical expert